KoryNunn/rootify/README.md

 # rootify

-allow root-of-project (closest package.json) requires with `^`
+allow root-of-project (closest package.json) requires in browserify with `^`

 ## Usage

-reference rootify however you'd like in your browserify flow, then, instead of:
+reference the rootify transform however you'd like in your browserify flow, then, instead of:

 ```
 var something = require('../../../../../something');